frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

-The article "[Generative Adversarial Nets](https://arxiv.org/pdf/1406.2661.pdf)" (Goodfellow et al. 2014) proposes a model, where one ANN is trained to generate the sample distribution, while another is trained to discriminate the generated samples from the training data.
-Thereby the generative network tries to fool the discriminative network by increasing it's error rate.
+The article "[Generative Adversarial Nets](https://arxiv.org/pdf/1406.2661.pdf)" (Goodfellow et al. 2014) proposes a model, where one ANN is trained to generate the sample distribution, while another is trained to discriminate the artificially generated samples from truly observed data.
+Thereby the generative network tries to fool the discriminative network by increasing it's proportion of misclassifications, while the latter tries to decrease it, which is a zero-sum game.

 Due to this approach GANs by the way solved a further problem of DBMs: Since the likelihood gradient of DBMs usually is not tractable it has to be estimated,